eonist/TestRunner/README.md

 > Simplifies running UI-tests

 ### How does it work
+TestRunner allows you to:
-- Makes scenes you can play and get notified on their completion (async)
+- Create scenes that you can play and receive notifications upon their completion (asynchronously).
-- Iterate through scenes in sequences
+- Iterate through scenes in sequences.
-- Reuse common scenes like `LoginScene` and `LogoutScene`
+- Reuse common scenes such as `LoginScene` and `LogoutScene`.
-- Works asynchronously
+- Operate asynchronously.

-### Concept:
-- Step - `Usually an anonymous closure with one interaction logic`
+## Key Concepts:
+- Step: A single interaction logic, usually encapsulated in an anonymous closure.
-- Scene - `A series of steps`
+- Scene: A series of steps.
-- Sequence - `A series of scenes`
+- Sequence: A series of scenes.

 ### Example:
 ```swift